Mycheaux/FedPainPaper/Evaluation & Visualization/Readme.md

-Following ipython notebook deals with scriipts for evaluation and visuailzation of the same.
+Following ipython notebook deals with scripts for evaluation and visualization of the same.